liubov-bobyr/projects/README.md

 Hi there! :vulcan_salute:

-My name is Liubov (which means Love :black_heart:) and this repository is containing portfolio of data data analyst projects completed by me.
+My name is Liubov (which means Love :black_heart:) and this repository is containing portfolio of data analyst projects completed by me.

 **Note**  :pushpin: